CYCU-AIoT-System-Lab/TPM_Sharing_Scheme/doc/technology/sd_card_fix.md

 # SD Card Fix

 Be really careful when using Diskpart; it is extremely easy to lose an entire disk of data.
 Always backup your data on not-connected drive/machine.

+:bangbang:Proceed with caution:bangbang: Make sure selected drive is correct!

 ## SD card can't be recognized after loaded with Jetson Nano Image